Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 - Higher risk: AIP > 0.24

 These are guideposts, not destiny.
-But they’re useful because they give readers a quick way to interpret the number and decide whether this is something to take seriously and discuss with their clinician.
+They give you a quick way to interpret the number and decide whether this is something to take seriously.

-These steps are the foundation of cardiovascular risk reduction across ages, and they’re the same everyday moves that tend to pull AIP down over time.
+These steps are the foundation of cardiovascular risk reduction, and they are the same everyday moves that tend to pull AIP down over time.

 Don’t Get Sick!